antisofisme/aitrading/plan2/docs/MASTER_DOCUMENTATION_INDEX.md

 # Hybrid AI Trading Platform - plan2 Documentation

 ## 🎯 **Document Purpose**
-This master index serves as the single source of truth for all cross-references, technical specifications, and content organization across the plan2 documentation suite.
+This master index serves as the single source of truth for all cross-references, technical specifications, business strategy integration, and content organization across the plan2 documentation suite.
+The hybrid approach combines business strategy with technical implementation, integrating multi-agent framework coordination and ai_trading component mapping.

 ## 📊 **Document Hierarchy & Relationships**